tcltk/tcl/doc/markdown/class.md

 The **oo::class** class supports the following non-exported methods:

 [cls]{.ins} [createWithNamespace]{.sub} [name]{.arg} [nsName]{.arg} [arg]{.optdot}
 : This creates a new instance of the class *cls* called *name* (which is resolved within the calling context's namespace if not fully qualified), passing the arguments, *arg ...*, to the constructor, and (if that returns a successful result) returning the fully qualified name of the created object (the result of the constructor is ignored).
-The name of the instance's internal namespace will be *nsName*; it is an error if that namespace cannot be created.
-If the constructor fails (i.e., returns a non-OK result) then the object is destroyed and the error message is the result of this method call.
+The name of the instance's internal namespace will be *nsName*; [it is an error if that namespace cannot be created.]{version=""} If the constructor fails (i.e., returns a non-OK result) then the object is destroyed and the error message is the result of this method call.

 # Examples